Bowl Me Over

 There are so many canning recipes for jam and jelly on the blog - like this recipe for Pepper Jam - it's one of the most popular on the blog!

 • Orange Jelly - one of the best jelly recipes you'll ever try.
-The flavor is bright and and fresh and it's amazing!
+The flavor is bright and fresh, it's amazing!

 • Pomegranate Jam - sweet and tart with a touch of heat is perfect for a PB&J!